sipuli93/MMM-SpotPrices/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 Module displays current and available future energy prices.
-Default settings display prices in Finland.
+Default settings display prices in Finland including taxes.
+Source for data is [spot-hinta.fi](https://spot-hinta.fi/).

 ## Using the module